nomysz/go-intro-app/Readme.md

 ### Requirements

 - Go (download from [official website](https://go.dev/dl/))
-- Plugin for your editor of choice; Go LSP is powerfull all-in-one tool
+- Go plugin for your editor of choice; Go LSP is powerfull tool

 ### Run